General Regulations

 In the case of cougar, the evidence of sex must remain attached and be retained until the animal has been registered (click here to view Evidence of Sex, Species and Class).

-10. remove the tag from the carcass of a big game animal until authorized (click here to view Tagging).
+10. Remove the tag from the carcass of a big game animal until authorized (click here to view Tagging).

-11. hunt:
+11. Hunt:

 • a black bear under the age of one year,